BioPhoton/ngRe/README.md

 **Needs**

 We need to abstract timing issues away from the consumer.
-In the case of late subscribers it is easily possible with sbjects like `BehaviorSubject` or `ReplaySubject` or operators like `share` or `shareReplay`.
+In the case of late subscribers, it is easily possible with subjects like `BehaviorSubject` or `ReplaySubject` or operators like `share` or `shareReplay`.

 > **Caching latest Values**
 > - use `ReplaySubject` to cache the latest (n) values.
-In most of the cases this is the way to go.
+In most of the cases, this is the way to go.
 > - there are rare cases where we want to use an initial value and are not able to use `startWith`, here a `BehaviorSubject` can be used
 > - In cases where we have no control of the source we can also use `shareReplay`
 > - In stateful services the replayed values are always limited to `1`.
-The actual value and all future onse.
+The actual value and all future ones.

 ---

 ### Early Producer

-Situations where we have early producers are things where we have values produces and transported over _cold_ Observables.
-In this case, as we have no subscriber yet on the mentioned Observable, we are loosing all values until the first subscriber.
+Situations, where we have early producers, are things where we have values produces and transported over _cold_ Observables.
+In this case, as we have no subscriber yet on the mentioned Observable, we are losing all values until the first subscriber.

 The goal would be to find a solution that can get encapsulated and abstracted away from the actual code.